Keyboard shortcuts

 Stopping at a specific time is straightforward, as you can use the set_stop_time method on the OdeSolverMethod trait and then just check if the return value of the step method is Ok(OdeSolverStopReason::TstopReached)

 Stopping at a certain event requires you to set a root function in your system of equations, see Root Finding for more information.
 During time-stepping, you can check if the solver has discovered a root by checking if the return value of the step method is Ok(OdeSolverStopReason::RootFound).
-RootFound holds the time at which the root was found, and you can use the interpolate method to obtain the solution at that time.
+RootFound holds the time at which the root was found, and the index of the root that was found.
+You can use the interpolate method to obtain the solution at the root time.

 use diffsol::{OdeEquations, OdeSolverMethod, OdeSolverStopReason};